jealcalat/jealcalat.github.io/_pages/positions.md

 We welcome applications regardless of gender, nationality, ethnic and social origin, religion/belief, disability, age, and sexual orientation.
 <!--  -->
 Applications will be considered as they arrive and until the positions are filled.
 There is no deadline.
 The starting date is flexible, sooner is better.
+Don't hesitate to get in touch if you have any questions.
 {:align="justify"}

 ### Bachelor/Master Thesis
 We offer multiple Bachelor/Master theses in the broad area of trustworthy machine learning.
 If you are interested in a thesis please send your CV and transcripts of records to Aleksandar Bojchevski via [email](mailto:[insert_lastname]@cispa.de) using the subject line `[Thesis]` and we will arrange a meeting to discuss potential topics.